TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 # Overview
 Spark executors and SnappyData in-memory store share the same memory space.
 SnappyData extends the Spark's memory manager providing a unified space for spark storage, execution and Snappydata column and row tables.
-This Unified MemoryManager smartly keeps track of memory allocations across Spark execution and the Store, elastically expanding into the other if room is available.
+This Unified MemoryManager smartly keeps track of memory allocations across Spark execution and the Store, elastically expanding into the other if the room is available.
 Rather than a pre-allocation strategy where Spark memory is independent of the store, SnappyData uses a unified strategy where all allocations come from a common pool.
 Essentially, it optimizes the memory utilization to the extent possible.

 SnappyData also monitors the JVM memory pools and avoids running into Out-of-memory conditions in most cases.
 You can configure the threshold for when data evicts to disk and the critical threshold for heap utilization.
-When the usage exceeds this critical threshold memory allocations within SnappyData fail, and an LowMemoryException error is thrown.
+When the usage exceeds this critical threshold memory allocations within SnappyData fail, and a LowMemoryException error is thrown.
 This, however, safeguards the server from crashing due to OutOfMemoryException.

 !!!
 Note:
  **SnappyUnifiedMemoryManager** is used only in the embedded mode.
 Spark’s default memory manager is used for local mode and smart connector mode.

 ## Estimating memory size for column and row tables
-Column tables uses compression by default and the amount of compression is quite dependent on the data itself.
-While, we commonly see compression of 50%, it is also possible to achieve much higher compression ratios when the data has many repeated strings or text.
+Column tables use compression by default and the amount of compression is quite dependent on the data itself.
+While we commonly see compression of 50%, it is also possible to achieve much higher compression ratios when the data has many repeated strings or text.
-Row tables on the other hand consume more space than the original data size.
+Row tables, on the other hand, consume more space than the original data size.
 There is a per row overhead in SnappyData.
 While this overhead varies and is dependent on the options configured on the Row table as a simple guideline we suggest you assume 100 bytes per row as overhead.

 Given this above description, it is clear that it isn't very straightforward to compute the memory requirements.
 What we recommend is to take a sample of the data set (as close as possible to your production data) and populate each of the tables.
 Make sure you create any required indexes also.
 Then, jot down the size estimates (in bytes) in the SnappyData Pulse dashboard.
 Simply extrapolate this number given the total number of records you anticipate to load or grow into for the memory requirements for your table.